 - School education – engaging schools and teachers through the development of teaching resources on red meat and livestock production which align with the national curriculum.

-- Advocacy - producer advocacy underpins the community programs strategy.
+- Building capacity through advocacy - producer advocacy underpins the community programs strategy.
 Red meat producers and industry advocates participate in all three communication streams to build awareness, understanding and appreciation of the Australian red meat and livestock industry.

 MLA’s advocacy program aims to promote a collaborative, united livestock sector by providing opportunities for red meat producers and industry stakeholders to represent the red meat industry through positive and effective community engagement.